-On December 8, 2020, after discussions among the parties and with the IRO, the IRO ordered a de novo hearing for March 1, 2021 and set a pre-hearing schedule for both parties to exchange any additional evidence or testimony.
-The hearing is scheduled to take place at the offices of Bracewell LLP in New York, and parties and witnesses may participate in person or virtually, in compliance with then-existing health regulations and conditions.
+On December 8, 2020, after discussions among the parties and with the IRO, the IRO set a de novo hearing for March 1, 2021 and set a pre-hearing schedule for both parties to exchange any additional evidence or testimony.
+Pursuant to the prehearing schedule, the IIO produced its list of witnesses and exhibits on January 8, 2021.
+Aloise produced his list of witnesses and exhibits on February 5, 2021.